-In light of recent events, we wanted to take this opportunity to dive a bit deeper into the immune system, understand how the body is able to defend itself, and explore some nutrients you can take to support your immune system now and throughout the year.
+The pursuit of a healthy immune system is not limited to cold and flu season.
+Let's take a few minutes to dive a bit deeper into the immune system, understand how the body is able to defend itself, and explore some nutrients you can take to support your immune system now and throughout the year.

 The Immune System Explained

 The immune system is made of special organs, cells, and chemicals that fight infection.
 It is a finely coordinated collection of specialized cells, communicating to each other via unique chemicals and specialized receptors.
 Immune cells have their own circulatory system, which is called the lymphatic system.
 Lymphatic fluid bathes the body as it transports white blood cells to areas of infection or injury.
 Immune system cells are located in various lymph nodes that are strategically positioned throughout the body.
 The spleen, located in the upper left part of the abdomen, manufactures lymphocytes and traps foreign antigens in order to trigger an immune response.

 Here are the primary players in the immune system, that help the body protect itself.1

 Phagocytes: The first line-of-defensive “scouts” of the immune system are phagocytic cells called dendritic cells, macrophages, and neutrophils.
 All of these phagocyte cells zip through the body, and engulf and kill antigens.
 This immune process of engulfing/devouring antigens by phagocytic cells provides your natural immunity.
 After killing the antigen, phagocytic cells return to the lymph nodes to start their next course of action, which is to stimulate other cells of the immune system to activate “acquired immunity”.
 Acquired immunity begins after a phagocytic cell “devours” an antigen.
 It then signals the next group of immune cells, T and B lymphocytes, to spring into action.